Foodware/FoodMart/README.md

 FoodMart is part of a concept that uses Blockchain Technology and Sustainable Systems to create Decentralized Protocols that ensure Food Security for the Everyday Human - _**FoodFi**_
 ## Languages and Libraries
-- Vyper and OPStack
+- Vyper, Solidity, and OPStack
-- JavaScript, Web3.js, React.js, Node.js
+- JavaScript, Web3.js, React.js, and Node.js
 - CSS and Html

 Built by [Foodware Logistics Technologies](https://linktr.ee/foodware_labs)